yinon-gold/mlops-dtu-project/reports/README.md

 > *run of our main code at some point that showed ...*
 >
 > Answer:
+﻿When encountering bugs during the execution of our experiments, we utilized a systematic debugging approach.
+This involved identifying the issue, isolating the part of the code causing the problem, and then implementing a solution.
+We used various debugging tools and techniques, such as breakpoints, print statements, and logging, to assist in this process.

 --- question 16 fill here ---